s-t-e-f/tp/docs/DeveloperGuide.md

 Aspect: How add executes
 * Alternative 1 (current choice):
-  * The add feature will do a loop through all the projects in the ArrayList projects to see if the project has already existed.
+  * The add feature will do a loop through all the projects in the ArrayList "projects" to see if the project has already existed.
 For each project, it will loop through all the resources to see if a resource with the same URL has already existed.

     > If the project does not exist in the ArrayList:
     >   * Create a new project and append the resource into its resource list.